IX. FACULTY RESEARCH

 B. Outside Work and Conflicts of Commitment

 Conflicts of commitment may arise when there are competing demands upon the time and energy of a faculty member as a result of outside activities and interests that could interfere with the faculty member's ability to meet his/her responsibilities to the university.
 Rice expects that faculty members' outside activities and interests will not interfere with their ability to meet their primary obligations to the university.
 These responsibilities differ across schools and departments, but should be based on a general understanding between the school dean or department chair and the faculty member.
-Experience indicates that full-time faculty members have difficulty meeting their primary obligations if they spend more than the equivalent of one day a week on outside activities.
-See Policy 216: Conflict of Interest and Commitment for Faculty (Including Faculty Fellows and Investigators).
+Full-time faculty members generally may spend the equivalent of one day a week on outside activities, which can be approved at a higher or lower level by the department chair and school dean based on their evaluation of the benefit and loss to the department.
+See Policy 216: Outside Activities, Conflicts of Interest and Conflicts of Commitment in Research and Scholarship.

 C. Conflicts of Interest

 Special guidelines apply to faculty members who are involved in purchasing supplies, services, and equipment for the university.
 Faculty members with the authority to commit university funds must disclose whether any potential conflict of interest exists when they request signature authority for the commitment of funds.
+Faculty members should also consider how any of their administrative roles create real or perceived conflicts of interest.
 This category of conflicts of interest is covered by Policy 838: Conflict of Interest.

-Only in special cases may university equipment or facilities be used for services to an outside organization, including those controlled by faculty members, and then only with the explicit written approval of the department chair and dean or applicable vice president.
+Only in special cases may university equipment or facilities be used for services to an outside organization, including those controlled by or housed in spaces assigned to faculty members, and then only with the explicit written approval of the department chair and dean or Executive Vice President for Research.

 D. Intellectual Property